d23-harris/comments-comp/README.md

     - Handles individual comment rendering and replies
     - Local state for UI interactions
     - Props: comment object and onAddReply callback

+## Additional
+- use npm run generate-comments.
+    - to improve loading of data when depth > 10 with > 3 similar lever depth comments